Vicky López: Senior

 As López was born to a Spanish father and a Nigerian mother, she was eligible to represent both Spain and Nigeria at international level.
 According to her father, she was pursued by the Royal Spanish Football Federation since she was young, and never contacted by the Nigeria Football Federation, though López herself mentioned her affection for the Nigerian team and (before she became cap-tied to Spain) suggested she might play for them to honour her mother.
 López made her senior Spain debut at the 2024 UEFA Women's Nations League Finals, aged 17.

 She received her call-up to the squad in February 2024, to play in the playoff stages of the 2023–24 UEFA Women's Nations League A. She won her first cap in the semi-final, subbing on for Jenni Hermoso in a 3–0 win over the Netherlands, becoming the youngest player to debut for the Spain women's team, at 17 years, 6 months, and 27 days.
 Spain's victory qualified them for the 2024 Olympics, the first Olympic qualification in their history.
 Spain went on to win the Nations League final against France, when López again replaced Hermoso late in the match.
 Spain's Nations League victory was Lopez's first senior title with the Spanish national team.

 On 10 June 2025, López was called up to the Spain squad for the UEFA Women's Euro 2025.

 Personal life

-As of 2023, López is completing her Bachillerato científico.
+As of 2023, López has a hidden passion for horse riding and is completing her Bachillerato científico.